Training Dataset Dumper Tutorial#

 Introduction#

-In this tutorial you will learn to use the training-dataset-dumper, an essential tool to extract information for the training and evaluation of flavour tagging algorithms from data files in the ATLAS event data model.
+In this tutorial you will learn to use the Training-Dataset-Dumper (TDD), an essential tool to extract information for the training and evaluation of flavour tagging algorithms from Data/MC files in the ATLAS event data model.

 The output of the dataset dumper are h5